OmdenaAI/berlin-germany-estimating-co2/src/README.md

 - Results           - Folder to store final analysis modelling results for the project.

-Environment:
+## Environment

-For installing the virtual environment you can either use the Makefile and run `make setup` or install it manually with the following commands:
+For installing the virtual environment use following commands:

 ```Bash
 pyenv local 3.9.8